waveform80/tvrip/docs/recipes.rst

 becoming incresingly common.
 Unfortunately, ripping Blu-ray is rather more complex and requires some one-time setup to get started.

-Whilst the encryption on DVDs (:abbr:`CSS (Content Scrambling System)`) is relatively trivial for a modern machine to bypass, the encryption on Blu-rays (:abbr:`AACS (Advanced Access Content System)`) cannot be bypassed without some knowledge of the keys, which are periodically expired with new ones being released.
+Whilst the encryption on DVDs (`CSS`_) is relatively trivial for a modern machine to bypass, the encryption on Blu-rays (`AACS`_) cannot be bypassed without some knowledge of the keys, which are periodically expired with new ones being released.

 Thankfully, some extremely kind people maintain a database of the currently known keys at the `FindVUK Online Database`_.
 To configure your system to use